What Is Gently Cooked Dog Food?

 - Fish: Fish provides vitamin D. Otherwise you can add it as a supplement.
 You can feed small amounts of fish daily, or larger amounts once or twice a week.
 Canned fish with bones, such as sardines, mackerel and salmon are good choices.
 Remember to remove the bones from cooked fish.

-- Organs: Liver should make up roughly 5 percent of this category.
+- Organs: Liver should make up roughly 5 percent of this category and 5% of other secreting organs are very useful and nutritious.

 - Eggs: This is a highly nutritious addition.
 Dogs weighing about 20 pounds can have a whole egg daily.
 Smaller dogs should be fed eggs less frequently.

-- Fruits and vegetables: This is not a significant part of a dog’s inclusion of both food groups can provide fiber that supports digestive health.
+- Fruits and vegetables: This is not a significant part of a dog’s diet, but the inclusion of both these food groups can provide fiber that supports digestive health.
 Greens and fruits supply antioxidants and other beneficial nutrients that contribute to health and longevity.

 - Grains: Grains are controversial, as they may contribute to inflammation caused by allergies, arthritis, or inflammatory bowel disease (IBD) as well as seizures and other problems.
 If you do feed grains, all grains must be well cooked.